ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

 ##### Capability Systems / Cryptographic ACLs

 - [peer-base cryptographic ACLs](https://github.com/peer-base/peer-base) - These are used by [PeerPad](https://peerpad.net).
-The way they work is that for each user, a Pub/Priv key pair is generated and every time a user wants to make a modification, signs that modification and then encrypts it with a symmetric room key, so that only owners of the symmetric key can change and only changes from valid peers are accepted.
+For each user, a Public/Private key pair is generated.
+Every time a user wants to make a modification, the user signs that modification and encrypts it with a symmetric room key so that only owners of the symmetric key can change and only changes from valid peers are accepted.

 ##### Private/Disjoint Networks